Skip to main content

 The hormonal fluctuations of perimenopause, centered on the decline of estrogen, initiate a cascade of effects that extend far beyond reproductive health.
 Estrogen is a powerful systemic modulator, influencing everything from brain function and bone density to the way your body processes energy.
 As its levels change, other interconnected systems must adapt.

-Your is one of the first and most significant areas to reflect these adjustments.
+Your metabolic health is one of the first and most significant areas to reflect these adjustments.
 The biomarkers associated with this period are direct readouts from this adaptation process, offering a window into your body’s inner workings.

 The Primary Metabolic Readouts